The joint bidiagonalization method for large GSVD computations in finite precision: GSVD and the JBD process

 which leads to

-For Lanczos bidiagonalization, the loss of orthogonality of the Lanczos vectors will lead to appearance of spurious singular values and a delay of the convergence of Ritz values \cite{Larsen1998}.
-Therefore, reorthogonalization strategies are necessary to maintain some level of orthogonality in order to preserve convergence of Ritz values, see \cite{Parlett1979,Simon1984a,Simon1984b,Larsen1998,Simon2000,Barlow2013} for a few types of reorthogonalization strategies and related analysis.
+For Lanczos bidiagonalization, the loss of orthogonality of the Lanczos vectors will lead to appearance of spurious Ritz values and a delay of the convergence of Ritz values \cite{Larsen1998}.
+Therefore, reorthogonalization strategies are necessary to maintain necessary orthogonality level in order to preserve convergence of Ritz values and avoid spurious copies; see \cite{Barlow2013,Larsen1998,Parlett1979,Simon1984a,Simon1984b,Simon2000} for a few types of reorthogonalization strategies and related analysis.